stancheta/fcc-react-gol/README.md

 ## How to Use

 npm scripts:
-`npm dev` will start up a webpack server for developing a front end react app.
+`npm run dev` will start up a webpack server for developing a front end react app.

 `npm run build` will build the project and place the files in a `public` folder.